rapidsai/cugraph/docs/cugraph/source/nx_cugraph/how-it-works.md

 ```
 user@machine:/# NETWORKX_BACKEND_PRIORITY=cugraph ipython bc_demo.ipy
 ```
 There is also an option to cache the graph conversion to GPU.
 This can dramatically improve performance when running multiple algorithms on the same graph.
+Caching is enabled by default for NetworkX versions 3.4 and later, but if using an older version, set "NETWORKX_CACHE_CONVERTED_GRAPHS=True"
 ```
 NETWORKX_BACKEND_PRIORITY=cugraph NETWORKX_CACHE_CONVERTED_GRAPHS=True ipython bc_demo.ipy
 ```